Fundamentals of Systems Analysis in the New Millennium

 Affiliation: Critical Systems Lab Inc., Canada

-Abstract: This is a proposal for a tutorial to be presented in two 3-hour sessions at the 12th Annual IEEE International Systems Conference.
+Abstract: This tutorial will be presented in two 3-hour sessions on Monday, April 23: a 3-hour morning session that begins at 8am, followed by a second 3-hour session that begins at 1pm.
+This is a proposal for a tutorial to be presented in two 3-hour sessions at the 12th Annual IEEE International Systems Conference.
 MOTIVATION: Understanding how a cybersecurity attack could impact safety is an urgent priority across a variety of advanced technology domains including aerospace, autonomous and remotely operated vehicles, mass rapid transit, maritime, industrial robotics, defence, critical infrastructure, "smart" buildings, health information systems and medical devices.
 Increasing automation, remote operation, cloud-based computing and the inter-connection of "smart" systems are among the technology trends that potentially heighten exposure to cybersecurity threats.
 Conventional IT measures for information security centered on equipment level mitigations such as firewalls and encryption are unlikely to be a complete solution for the protection of safety-critical systems.
 Such measures need to be complemented by strategies, processes and techniques that focus on top-down systems-of-system understanding of how cybersecurity threats impact safety.
 International engineering standards such as RTCA DO-326A (aerospace) and SAE J3061 (automotive) and other forms of guidance published within the last five years aim to help ensure that the potential safety impact of cyber threats is properly addressed by organizational processes.
 However, a limiting factor for many organizations is the lack of qualified personnel who have the knowledge and skills to cross between the traditionally separate disciplines of safety and cybersecurity.
 FORMAT AND STRUTURE: The tutorial will consist of lecture-style presentations supplemented by several interactive sessions designed to reinforce key concepts through short group exercises.
 Session 1 (3 hours): 1.
 Review of conventional system/software safety methodology and cyber security methodology 2.
 Survey of relevant standards and guidelines across aerospace, automotive and other industries including RTCA DO-326A and SAE J3061 3.
 Introduction to a generic safety / cyber security engineering process 4.
 Identifying security scope Session 2 (3 hours): 1.
 Combined safety / cyber security analysis techniques 2.
 Security risk assessments methods 3.
 Interaction of safety requirements with cybersecurity requirements 4.
 Extending Safety V&V to take account of cybersecurity vulnerabilities 5.
 Assurance cases for safety-critical Systems with cybersecurity vulnerabilities This tutorial is a condensed version of a 3-day training course.
 The presenter(s) are highly experience in both the subject matter and the presentation of complex technical concepts to professional audiences.
 EXPECTED OUTCOMES: From this training, participants can: 1. learn how cyber-security threats can increase the risk associated with known safety-related hazards 2. become familiar with existing standards and published guidance 3. gain an understanding of a how an existing safety process can be extended to include consideration of cyber-security threats 4. learn about specialized techniques to support the analysis and verification of safety critical systems that have cybersecurity vulnerabilities 5. develop an understanding of how to create and maintain a security-informed assurance case for a safety critical system.
 The value of this training for employers includes: 1. identifying causes of safety risk that result from security vulnerabilities that might otherwise be overlooked as potential causes of safety risk 2. identifying conflicts between safety mitigations and security requirements and design mitigations that could result in costly changes and delays if not discovered until late in development 3. avoiding wasteful duplication of effort, e.g., safety engineers searching for security vulnerabilities that are already known to the security specialists 4. allocating resources more effectively to mitigate security risks 5. gaining a competitive business advantage in a world marketplace that is increasingly concerned about cybersecurity threats.